apache/knox/gateway-release/readme.txt

 The Gateway cannot be be used against either an EC2 cluster or Hadoop Sandbox unless the gateway is deployed in the EC2 cluster or the on the Sandbox VM.

+Currently when any of the files in {GATEWAY_HOME}/deployments is changed, all deployed cluster topologies will be reloaded.
+Therefore you may see unexpected message of the form "Loading topology file:"

+If the cluster deployment descriptors in {GATEWAY_HOME}/deployments are incorrect the errors logged by the gateway are overly detailed and not diagnostic enough.

 ------------------------------------------------------------------------------
 Installation and Deployment Instructions
 ------------------------------------------------------------------------------